Followers

 The Final British Assault

-Clear weather on 15 November gave the British a chance to turn up a final blast of heat.
-They sent two ships, Vigilant and Fury, with nineteen guns up the backchannel to the west of Fort Mifflin.
-At the same time, three large ships armed with 158 cannon anchored directly offshore of the fort, in the main channel of the Delaware.
-To the east, three more vessels armed with some 51 guns ensured Mifflin's enfilade from all sides.
+Clear weather on November 15 gave the British a chance to deliver a final burst of heat.
+They sent two ships, Vigilant and Fury, armed with nineteen guns, along the backchannel west of Fort Mifflin.
+At the same time, three large ships with 158 cannons anchored directly off the fort, in the main channel of the Delaware.
+To the east, three more vessels with about 51 guns guarded Mifflin from all sides.
 A trap of smoke, fire, and iron.

 The Royal Navy had to commit